DmitryFillo/nginx-proxy-pitfalls/README.rst

 In this case nginx will resolve api.com once at startup with system resolver and then will never do re-resolve even for /api/ requests. *Example with /api_version/ is just synthetic example, you can use more complex scenarios with headers set, etc.*

-You can use variables everywhere to make it work as expected:
+Use variables everywhere to make it work as expected:

 .. code:: nginx